1. Home

 What about GDPR?

-For those worried about GDPR and the impact of collecting the emails of someone who has shown interest in your product and would prefer not to collect these, you have a couple of options.
+For those worried about GDPR and the impact of collecting the emails from those who have shown interest in your product and would prefer not to collect these, we do have a couple of options that you can consider:

-1. Use the behaviour rules “only run in specific locations” option available under the rule settings.
+1. Use the automation rules “only run in specific locations” option available under the rule settings – where you can set specific customer countries that cart abandonment will trigger for.

-2. Use our dedicated GDPR options for disabling cart abandonment collection.
+2. Disable email collection for abandoned carts entirely using our dedicated GDPR options for disabling cart abandonment collection.

 My cart abandonment isn’t working